How borough councils can help

-Local authorities across London and the UK are supporting food growing in schools in many different ways, with the support of Food Growing Schools: London.
+Local authorities across London and the UK are supporting food growing in schools in many different ways.
+See why and how school food growing can benefit your borough.

 Our research shows that incorporating food growing into whole school activities, across curriculum subjects, and with local community support has a significant impact on health, the economy, education, community cohesion and the environment, for all.

 Read how the Tri-borough (City of Westminster, the London Borough of Hammersmith and Fulham and Royal Borough of Kensington and Chelsea) have come together to help encourage food growing through the Healthy Schools London programme.